cda-tum/fiction/docs/publications.rst

 A brief technical report summarizing the features of *fiction* v0.2.1 is available at `arXiv <https://arxiv.org/abs/1905.02477>`_.

-If you use *fiction* in your work, I would appreciate if you cited
+If you use *fiction* in your work, we would appreciate if you cited

     Marcel Walter, Robert Wille, Frank Sill Torres, Daniel Große and Rolf Drechsler: "fiction: An Open Source Framework for the Design of Field-coupled Nanocomputing Circuits", 2019, **arXiv:1905.02477**.